LidarDM: Generative LiDAR Simulation in a Generated World: Experiment

-\paragraph{Temporal Coherency.} We are the first to attempt the task of sequential LiDAR generation and thus no previous models exist for comparison.
+We are the first to attempt the task of sequential LiDAR generation and thus no previous models exist for comparison.
 Nonetheless, we implement a sequence diffusion baseline inspired by recent work in video generation.
-We believe this approach is the most straightforward initial approach.

 Concretely, we train a VAE to encode individual LiDAR frames.
-This has been shown previously \cite{ultralidar} to be powerful and effective.
+This has been shown previously \cite{ultralidar} to be effective.
 Next, we train a diffusion model to directly denoise multiple (\ie, 5) LiDAR frames at once.
-Visually, this approach yields decent temporal consistency.